DillonWall/GoGoSumo/README.md

 - [x] <strike> Host frontend with Azure Static Web App Service </strike>
 - [x] <strike> Host backend with Azure Linux VM </strike>
 - [x] <strike> Integrate deployment of client and server into GitHub actions </strike>
-- [ ] Add HTTPS route to the backend
+- [x] <strike> Add HTTPS route to the backend (self-signed in dev and prod) </strike>
+- [ ] Change from self-signed cert to one from a CA. (free certs can be found via https://letsencrypt.org/getting-started/)
 - [ ] Design and build the frontend to match up to the backend
 - [ ] Cover all classes up until now with Unit Tests to prepare for TDD
 - [ ] Iteratively improve and add new features using TDD